gustafn/compile-sketch/README.md

 card.

-Background: By default, the Arduino IDE builds sketches for ulibc, which are cross-compliled on a PC and downloaded via USB to the board. ulibc is very compact (necessary for the default tiny SPI-flash Linux), but it seems limited and is hard to debug (i run into problems with dynamic loading, ldd seems not available, etc.).
+Background: By default, the Arduino IDE builds sketches for ulibc, which are cross-compiled on a PC and downloaded via USB to the board. ulibc is very compact (necessary for the default tiny SPI-flash Linux), but it seems limited and is hard to debug (i run into problems with dynamic loading, ldd seems not available, etc.).
 Therefore,